Not Knowing as an Ally

 But I didn’t act out of that fear.
 I was present with it.
 Like a parent with a small child, I stood with my fear and held its hand.

 We drove in.
 We talked and laughed.
-We even had time to share a small quiche and iced tea.
+We even had time to share a small quiche and a glass of iced tea.
 I walked them to the door, hugged them goodbye, and went to my car.
 As I waited, I got some work done.
 Then I wandered through San Francisco, admiring the buildings.

 Years ago, I would’ve been spiraling.
 My mind would’ve run through every scenario.
 I would’ve made calls, trying to fix something unfixable.
 But over time, I’ve learned this: life, by its nature, is uncertain.
 And I have everything I need inside me to meet whatever comes.